ElucidSolutions/lucidity/modules/article/Article.md

 ### Articles Database

 By default the articles database is stored in a file named database.xml.
-An example is stored in [example_database.xml](#Articles Database "save:") by default.
+An example is stored in [database.xml.example](#Articles Database "save:") by default.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>